MayaLekova/proposal-async-context/README.md

 2. Definitions should be independent of the host environment (e.g., Node.js, the browser).
 3. Constructs should enhance JavaScript programmers' understanding of async code flow & async boundaries.
 4. Model should allow for simplified reasoning about async code execution.
-5. Resulting Data Structures and APIs and should support solving common "async understanding" use cases (e.g., long stack traces, continuation local storage, visualizations, async error propogation, user-space queueing...).
+5. Resulting Data Structures and APIs should support solving common "async understanding" use cases (e.g., long stack traces, continuation local storage, visualizations, async error propogation, user-space queueing...).
 6. It should be straightforward to implement this model at any API layer (i.e., VM, host or "monkey-patched").

 ## A Simple Example